amritha136/Personal-Finance-Assistant/README.md

     - It will then start the Flask server and create a public URL using ngrok.
     - The subsequent cells in "Step 5" allow you to interact with all API features, from registering a user to generating graphs.

-## 📁 Project Structure
+## Project Structure

 The notebook programmatically creates the following file structure within the Colab environment:
-├── personal_finance_assistant.ipynb
+.
 ├── backend/
 │   ├── app.py          # Main Flask application with all API endpoints
 │   ├── models.py       # SQLAlchemy database models (User, Transaction)
 │   ├── database.py     # SQLAlchemy database instance setup
 │   └── ocr.py          # Logic for OCR and PDF table extraction
+│
 ├── templates/
 │   └── index.html      # Simple homepage for the API
+│
 ├── static/
-│   └── styles.css
+│   └── styles.css       # Basic CSS for the homepage
+│
+├── test_data/
+│   ├── sample_receipt.png  # Generated sample image for OCR testing
-└── test_data/          # Contains sample files generated for testing uploads
+│   └── sample_statement.pdf # Generated sample PDF for table extraction
+│
+└── personal_finance_assistant.ipynb  # The main Colab notebook

-## 🔌 API Endpoints
+## API Endpoints

 The backend provides the following RESTful API endpoints: